NACK2/image-processor/README.md

-# image-processor
+# Image Processor
-Image processor made with python!
-Allows users to upload an image and manipulate it by applying filters, enlarge or shrink the image, rotate the image, etc.
+## Nicholas Kang
+This image processor program was made with python, and it allows users to:
+- Upload an image
+- Apply a filter to an image
+- Change the colour of an image
+- Make an image larger or smaller
+- And more!